lfrei/kafka-topic-offsets/README.md

 # kafka-topic-offsets

-Track the offsets for a kafka topic
+Track the summarized offsets for all partitions of a kafka topic